 For more tips on finding the right filter, head to my best pool filter guide.
 You’ll find a lot more detailed criteria for choosing the right filter and my top picks from popular brands like Hayward, Intex, and others.

 Cleaning your sand filter should be done regularly.
 But, you don’t have to open the tank to access the sand.
 Instead, your system will have a feature called a multiport or a slide valve that allows you to backwash the filter media, which is, in this case, sand.

 The multiport design is usually installed on the side of the tank, with an inlet and outlet union made out of plastic.
 Other times, the multiport is actually on the top of the tank.
 A slide valve is a simpler design compared to a multiport.
 A slide valve only has two or perhaps three positions: filter, backwash, and sometimes closed.
 A multiport can have settings for filter, backwash, rinse, closed, waste, and more.

 In terms of cleaning the sand, all the valves accomplish the same thing.
 You switch them to backwash to rinse the debris out of your sand, flushing the wastewater out of the system.
-If you’re having trouble with your multiport valve, check out my multiport valve troubleshooting guide to know what to do when it is leaking or having other issues.
+If you’re having trouble with your multiport valve, check out my multiport valve troubleshooting guide to know what to do when it leaks or has other issues.

 How Often To Change The Sand in Your Filter (And When It’s Time)

 You’ll have to change the sand in your filter every 3-5 years, depending on a few factors.
-The sharp edges of the sand are what helps to really grab debris, and after a few years of interacting with the rushing water in your filter, those edges become smooth and less efficient.
+The sharp edges of the sand help to really grab debris, and after a few years of interacting with the rushing water in your filter, those edges become smooth and less efficient.
 So, it’s best to set a schedule and stick to it to avoid problems before they get started.

-But there are also some signs that indicate it’s time to change the sand.
+But some signs indicate it’s time to change the sand.
 Some of the things to be alert for include: